 3pm // Explore Myeongdong: sample some street food when you first arrive, just to tide you over for dinner (I recommend the cheap & delicious chicken skewers).
 Walk around Myeongdong and go shopping, especially for cosmetics and body care products you can relax with on your first night.
 Stop in at a cat cafe, if that’s your kind of thing, but don’t forget to soak it all in.

-6pm // Dinner: have a big bowl of samgyetang (chicken soup) before settling into your hotel for the night.
+6pm // Dinner: have a big bowl of samgyetang (chicken soup) or grab some street food or convenience store snacks before settling into your hotel for the night.
 Rest up for your big day tomorrow!

 Seoul Itinerary Day 2: Nature & Nightlife